despcy/cs122b/README.md

 Firstly, run setup.sql , which will create the user for you Then, run create_table.sql , which create the database and table for you Fianlly, run movie-data.sql , which will insert the data for you

-### Run within IntelliJ
-Since our maven project used Java Spring MVC framework, be sure to use maven and sync the whole project(maven will automatically download the needed spring dependencies for you.

 ### Compile&Run with Maven: